Knowing your HFCs and FTTPs: making sense of nbn technology

 With an optical fibre leading to a small telecommunications pit or pole outside your home, FTTC lies somewhere between the more complex FTTP connection and the simpler yet potentially lower-performing FTTN connection.

-It typically delivers faster potential speeds than Fibre to the Node connections, as the optical fibre network leads much closer to your connection point.
+It typically delivers faster potential speeds than Fibre to the Node (FTTN) connections, as the optical fibre network leads much closer to your connection point.
+Upgrades to FTTP may be available in your area.
+Check your eligibility here.

 Hybrid Fibre Coaxial (HFC)

-HCF connections utilise existing cable TV technology.
+HFC connections use existing cable TV technology.
 Optical fibre leads to a node in your street, with a final stretch of coaxial cable to your premises.
-It has the potential to deliver fast download speeds, and is often compatible with our Superfast and Ultrafast nbn Add-Ons.
+It has the potential to deliver fast download speeds, and is often compatible with our highest speed plans.

-Compatible Telstra nbn plans: Standard, Standard Plus, Premium, Superfast Add-On (most HFC connections) and Ultrafast Add-On (some HFC connections).
+HFC works with these Telstra plans: Standard, Standard Plus, Premium, Superfast Add-On (most HFC connections) and Ultrafast Add-On (some HFC connections).
+Basic, Essential, Premium, Ultimate (most HFC connections) and Ultrafast (some HFC connections).

 Fixed Wireless